lczech/genesis/README.md

 References
 ----------

+Please refer to the following articles for more information on phylogenetic placement of short
+reads:

 > S. Berger, D. Krompass, and A. Stamatakis,
 > **Performance, accuracy, and web server for evolutionary placement of short sequence reads
 > under maximum likelihood**,